 Tuna and canola oil have anti-inflammatory omega-3 fatty acids, which may help reduce the risk of pneumonia.
 The yogurt has a daily dose of immune-supporting probiotic.

 The hot coffee and tea and the broth or miso soup will have soothing effects on the throat and sinuses.
 Fluids also help with hydration, keeping mucus as thin and fluid as possible.

 Day 4: Meals for Cold and Flu Season

 Breakfast: Oatmeal made with low-fat milk or light soy milk (fortified with vitamin D) and topped with ground flaxseed, walnuts, or pecans and frozen berries, served with a cup of freshly brewed hot green or black tea or coffee.

-Caffeine from tea or coffee can act like antihistamine in the body, says Leopold, a doctor who practices integrative medicine.
+Caffeine from tea or coffee can act like an antihistamine in the body, Leopold says.
 But the tea and coffee need to be of high quality and freshly brewed.
 The milk from breakfast and dinner will contribute a dose of vitamin D, which has a key role in the immune system.
 “People don’t get enough vitamin D, particularly during the flu season,” Leopold says.